rocwg/note-kotlin/docs/tool-kotlin/07-Working-with-nullable-values.md

 ### 7.1.8 Non-null types without immediate initialization: Late- initialized properties

 Many frameworks initialize objects in dedicated methods called after the object instance has been created.
-For example, in Android, the activity initialization happens in the onCreate method.
-In JUnit, it is customary to put initialization logic in methods annotated with @BeforeAll or @BeforeEach.
+For example, in Android, the activity initialization happens in the `onCreate` method.
+In JUnit, it is customary to put initialization logic in methods annotated with `@BeforeAll` or `@BeforeEach`.

 But you can’t leave a non-null property without an initializer in the constructor and only initialize it in a special method.
 Kotlin normally requires you to initialize all properties in the constructor, and if a property has a non-`null` type, you have to provide a non-null initializer value.
 If you can’t provide that value, you have to use a nullable type instead.
-If you do that, every access to the property requires either a null check or the `!!` operator.
+If you do that, every access to the property requires either a `null` check or the `!!` operator.

-Listing 7.10.
+::: info Listing 7.10.
 Using non-null assertions to access a nullable property

 ```kotlin
 class MyService {